deckhouse/deckhouse/docs/documentation/pages/internal/DEVELOPMENT.md

 The helper gets the global context and the desired strategy as the input to set the nodeSelector parameter.

-There are five strategies in total:
+There are four strategies in total:
 1. `frontend`, `system` - these two use the following logic:
     * Use the value of the `nodeSelector` variable if it is present in module values.
 Otherwise:
     * If nodes with the `node-role.deckhouse.io/{{ .Chart.Name }}=""` label are found in the cluster, then this value is used as the nodeSelector.
 These nodes are considered dedicated for this chart's components.
 Otherwise: